Moses Isserles: HaMapah

 The citations "indicating the sources in earlier authorities of the decisions in the annotations to the Shulchan Aruch, were not placed by Isserles.
 This may be seen from the fact that many times incorrect references are given.
 An anonymous scholar placed them at the end of each comment and gradually they have been mistaken as being indications of the author himself."

-Rabbi Isserles' weaving "his comments into the main text as glosses, indicates, besides upholding the traditional Ashkenazi attitude to a text, that the work itself, meant to serve as a textbook for laymen, had been accepted in Rema’s yeshivah at Krakow as a students’ reference book.
+Isserles' weaving "his comments into the main text as glosses, indicates, besides upholding the traditional Ashkenazi attitude to a text, that the work itself, meant to serve as a textbook for laymen, had been accepted in Rema's yeshivah at Krakow as a students' reference book.
 Instead of the Arba‘ah Turim, the main text for the study of posekim in the Ashkenazi yeshivah up to Rema's day, he chose to use the new book, which was free of accumulated layers of glosses and emendations, up-to-date and lucid, and arranged along the same lines as the old Turim so that it could easily be introduced into the yeshivah curriculum.
 This was the crucial step in altering the canonical status of the Shulhan Arukh."

 Today, the term "Shulchan Aruch" refers to the combined work of Karo and Isserles.
 This consolidation of the two works strengthened the underlying unity of the Sephardi and Ashkenazi communities.
 It is through this unification that the Shulkhan Aruch became the universally accepted Code of Law for the entire Jewish people, with the notable exception of Yemenite Jews who still follow the Rambam (Maimonides).

+Torat Ha-Olah

+Torat Ha-Olah (תורת העלה), written between 1560 and 1570, was a discussion of the deeper meaning of the Temple in Jerusalem and the temple sacrifices.
+In addition to discussing the principles of the Jewish faith invoked, Isserles connects the Torah laws and symbols to philosophy, physics, astronomy, and Kabbalah.
+The title translates into the "Law of the Burnt-Offering."
+In addition to citing the Tanakh and Talmud, Isserles heavily references the Midrash.